citiususc/calendula/CONTRIBUTING.md

 ### Help with app translations
-You can also contribute by translating the app to your (or other) language.
-All you need to do is:
+Contributing translations is now easier than ever!
+Just join us at POEditor using [this link](https://poeditor.com/join/project/kIdyqFodDn) and start translating Calendula to one of the existing languages, or suggest a new one.
+This is the recommended method for translations.
+You can also contribute with better translations for particular words or sentences.

+Alternatively, you can contribute translations via pull request:

  * Add a new folder named `values-{LANG}/` at `Calendula/src/main/res/`
- * Translate all the `strings_*` files inside
+ * Translate the `strings_translatable.xml` file from `values-en` to your desired language.
  * Send a pull request.
-PR are preferable, but you can also send us the translated files and we'll do the rest.

-You can also Contribute with a better translation for a particular word or sentence.